Nobel Prize winner explains universe's most elusive particles

 Neutrinos are nature's ghosts and are among the lightest subatomic particles.
 There are more of these elusive particles in the universe than any other known type of matter, yet they will almost never interact.

-Professor Kajita is one of the world’s greatest physics minds and his talk was amazing opportunity for everyone who has an interest in physics, the big bang and the Universe, from school children to senior academics, to hear him speak and talk to him about this fascinating subject
+Professor Kajita is one of the world’s greatest physics minds and his talk was an amazing opportunity for everyone who has an interest in physics, the big bang and the Universe, from school children to senior academics, to hear him speak and talk to him about this fascinating subject

 Dr Matthew Malek